msnsports-31000/stuff/wide images/README.txt

 All colors of the transparent images will be here.
+NOTE: This README will no longer be edited so some stuff will be outdated.
 MSN Food & Drink color: 008299
 MSN Health & Fitness color: D24726
 MSN Money color: 008A00